-A festival to celebrate the Chinese New Year and a few favorite Chinese New Year Picture Books to help kids understand the festival.
+These are our favorite Chinese New Year Picture Books to help kids understand the festival and the Lunar New Year.

 This Chinese New Year Festival took place at the big Asian Market in Albuquerque.
 In Chinese culture, the lion dances are part of the traditional ceremony to ward off evil spirits and invite prosperity in the coming year.